cervejaria-ambev/safety/README.md

 ### Algorithm

 Through the development process we tried several machine learning algorithms, such as random forest, Support vector clustering (SVC), Artificial neural networks (ANN).
-THe best fit for our model according all data we used was the XPTO.
+The best fit for our model according all data we used was the XPTO.

 Please, fell free to use all options according your dataset.